Do you own a smartphone? How often does it vibrate in your pocket? More like once per hour? Ten times? One hundred times?

 - WhatsApp, because this is my lifeline to my family back in France

 - Notes, because I write all the time - this is, in fact, the app I use the most

 - Albums, because after taking pictures, I often stare at them again and again

-What would your Homescreen look like?
-I encourage you do try as well.
-Unclog your homescreen.
+What about YOUR home screen?
+I encourage you to try as well.
+Unclog your home screen.
 Keep only the apps that make you happy.
-Try it out for a couple days.
+Try it out for a couple of days.
 Then come back here to tell me how you feel!